Maersk Air Cargo

-The airline was established in 1987 with the purchase of Alkair's Fokker 27 operation.
-Originally the airline had three Fokker F27 Friendships, which later increased to four.
+The airline was established in 1987 through the purchase of Alkair's Fokker 27 operations by Maersk Group.
+Originally Star Air had three Fokker F27 Friendships, which were later increased to four.
 These were used for both passenger and cargo operations.
 One was involved in a fatal accident in 1988.
-Star Air secured a last-minute deal with UPS in 1993, allowing it to start operations out of Cologne/Bonn with Boeing 727s.
-Star Air became a subsidiary of now defunct Maersk Air in 1993.
-The Fokkers were retired in 1996—after which the airline had exclusively flown for UPS.
-Boeing 757s were introduced in 2001.
-From 2005 to 2006, the airline replaced its entire fleet, introducing the current 767s.
-Meanwhile, Maersk Air was sold to Sterling Airlines and ownership resumed to the Maersk Group.
+In 1993 the air carrier secured a last-minute deal with UPS, allowing it to start operations out of Cologne/Bonn airport with Boeing 727s.
+In that same year Star Air became a subsidiary of now defunct Maersk Air airline.
+The Fokkers were retired in 1996, after which time the airline had exclusively flown for UPS.
+More updated and reliable Boeing 757s were introduced in 2001 while, in the years 2005–2006, the airline replaced its entire fleet, introducing the current 767s.
+Meanwhile, Maersk Air airline was sold to Sterling Airlines but Star Air ownership was kept by the Maersk Group.
 In 2013, the airline had a revenue of DKK 813 million and a net profit of DKK 69 million.
 It employed 119 pilots, 41 mechanics and 36 administrative staff.